-One of my simple pleasures is this tomato sauce, which I learned about two decades ago in Veneto, Italy.
-Although slightly modified from the original recipe, this simple tomato sauce started my love affair with Italian food and it is the root of the Spicy Italian Sausage Orecchiette recipe shared back in 2022.
+One of my simple pleasures is this tomato sauce, which I learned about nearly two decades ago in Veneto, Italy.
+Although slightly modified from the original, this sauce marked the beginning of my love for Italian food and remains the foundation of the Spicy Italian Sausage Orecchiette I shared in 2022.

-While the Spicy Italian Sausage Orecchiette has layers of flavor from various ingredients and is more involved on the stove, the tomato sauce relies on one flavor, tomato, while being bolstered by garlic, basil, and salt.
+While the Spicy Italian Sausage Orecchiette has layers of flavor from various ingredients and is more involved on the stove, this tomato sauce relies on one flavor, tomato, supported by garlic, basil, and salt.
 The salt?
-It helps to bring out the acidic flavor of tomato.
+It brings out the acidity of the tomato.

-Shown above with French Miso Lamb, the tomato sauce with spaghetti is a versatile companion to meat dishes from lamb to chicken.
-Delicious on its own, you can also add meatballs, sausages, or mushrooms to make an entree of its own.
-Of course, you can savor it with just the sauce and spaghetti.
+Shown above with French Miso Lamb, this tomato sauce with spaghetti is a versatile companion to meat dishes, from lamb to chicken.
+Delicious on its own, you can also add meatballs, sausages, or mushrooms to make it an entrée.
+Of course, it can be savored simply with spaghetti.

 INGREDIENTS